stm7128/strawberry-autobuild-windows/README.md

 ## Important Notes

+- **Updater Intentionally Disabled:**
+  The built-in auto-updater (Sparkle/QtSparkle) is **disabled** in these builds.
+This is a deliberate choice for the following reasons:
+  1. **UX Consistency:** Since these are unofficial automated builds, the official update channel would repeatedly notify users to "update" to the official release (often pointing to Patreon), which creates a confusing and repetitive loop for users who have chosen to use this specific CI version.
+  2. **Technical Compatibility:** These builds are not signed with the official project's certificate, meaning the official auto-updater would fail or point to incompatible binaries.
+  3. **Reducing Support Burden:** Disabling the updater prevents users from accidentally "updating" to an official version they may not have access to, and prevents the official developer from receiving irrelevant update-related queries from unofficial build users.
+  - *To update, please manually download the latest release from this repository.*
 - **x86 (32-bit) Support Status:**
   - **MSVC x86:** These builds are no longer provided.
 Support for 32-bit x86 architecture has been officially dropped by both the Qt framework and the Strawberry Music Player project.
   - **MinGW x86:** While these builds are currently still being generated, the x86 configuration has been removed from the upstream repository.
 As a result, **full functionality and stability are not guaranteed**.
 It is highly recommended to migrate to a 64-bit version of Windows if possible.
-- **Updater Disabled:** The built-in auto-updater is intentionally disabled.
-This is to avoid confusion with official release channels and to ensure that users of this unofficial build do not inadvertently bypass the official project's support mechanisms.
-To update, please download the latest version manually from this repository.
 - **ARM64 Experimental Status:** ARM64 builds are provided on an experimental basis.
 As the maintainer does not own a physical ARM64 Windows device (e.g., Snapdragon X Elite/Plus), **these builds are entirely untested**.
 If you are using an ARM64 device, we would greatly appreciate your feedback (success or failure) via [GitHub Issues](https://github.com/stm7128/strawberry-autobuild-windows/issues).

 ## Transparency